HariSekhon/DevOps-Bash-tools/README.md

 `media/` directory:

+- `image_join_vertical.sh` - joins two images top and bottom after matching their widths so they align correctly
+- `image_join_horizontal.sh` - joins two images left and right after matching their heights so they align correctly
+- `imageopen.sh` - opens the given image file using whatever available tool is found on Linux or Mac
 - `mp3_set_artist.sh` / `mp3_set_album.sh` - set the artist / album tag for all mp3 files under given directories.
 Useful for grouping artists/albums and audiobook author/books (eg. for correct importing into Mac's Books.app)
 - `mp3_set_track_name.sh` - set the track name metadata for mp3 files under given directories to follow their filenames.
 Useful for correctly displaying audiobook progress / chapters etc.
 - `mp3_set_track_order.sh` - set the track order metadata for mp3 files under given directories to follow the lexical file naming order.
 Useful for correctly ordering album songs and audiobook chapters (eg. for Mac's Books.app).
 Especially useful for enforcing global ordering on multi-CD audiobooks after grouping into a single audiobook using `mp3_set_album.sh` (otherwise default track numbers in each CD interleave in Mac's Books.app)